Whom should I contact if I have questions?

 How do I participate in the Habitat Kit Program?

-Project proposals for the Santa Fe Pollinator Trail Habitat Kits will be open from May 1 to June 30, 2023.
-The form asks for information about where the kit will be planted, size of the area, and plans for site preparation, management, and maintenance, as well as plans for pesticide risk mitigation and outreach opportunities, if applicable.
+To participate in either the Santa Fe Pollinator Trail Habitat Kit or the New Mexico Pollinator Habitat Restoration Kit programs, submit a project proposal form located in the How to Participate section.
+The form asks for information about where the kit will be planted, the size of the area, and plans for site preparation, management, and maintenance, as well as plans for pesticide risk mitigation and outreach opportunities, if applicable.

 What is required of all participants?